ninbura/windows/README.md

    - check for updates & wait for them to download/install
    - **restart your computer**
    - check for updates again
-   - if you have more updates and pc requests restarting again, do so.
+   - If you have more updates and pc requests restarting again, do so.
    - repeat until windows states that everything is up-to-date
 6. ### update microsoft store apps
    - open the microsoft store via your start menu